Media Projects Inc

 Our Needs

+We need your support and contributions.
 During Covid, we found new and impactful ways to connect to new audiences with our films.
 This has taken more effort,creativity and collaborations with other organizations.
 We've been doing more outreach with our films and need funding to do this.Your contribution will make it possible for us to continue distributing our films to schools and community groups where they personalize issues, motivate critical thinking and promote change.
 We are making tremendous efforts to address issues about depression, racial issues, women's empowerment, antisemitism and prison reform.
-We need your support .

 THE SHOW MUST GO ON!
-We're in production on three new films.
+We're in production on two new films.

 SOLE SISTERS, a women's issue and empowerment film;